If you have followed prominent money gurus and personal finance blogs, you are likely aware of the necessity of an

 Have more than one stream of income.
 By having a side hustle or some passive income stream, you can hedge against emergencies, particularly the loss of employment.
-There are many options to making make money from home or online, having backup sources of income is the ultimate financial preparedness.
+There are many options for making make money from home or online; having backup sources of income is the ultimate financial preparedness.
 Having even a modest source of side income can keep you from needed to exhaust your emergency fund at the first sign of trouble.

 Volunteering is a great way to pad your resume, make valuable network connections, and secure recommendations from influential community members.
 It's also a way to give back to the community you call home.

 A great way to get free training (or the next best thing) is to volunteer at places like your local fire department, FEMA, or EMT training.

 After all, a herd of zombies can't be stopped by just one; it takes a whole village. some

 Panic Now, Avoid the Rush Later

 The key to creating a financial preparedness plan is to do the groundwork ahead of time.
 Whenever the market crashes, the mainstream media will write articles on how to survive or prepare for a recession.

 Waiting for the market downturn do get your preparations in order is like stocking up for the big storm when it hits, or trying to hit the supermarket after that first reported zombie bit.
 Doing a little bit of prep work now will ensure that when that “storm” does hit, you will be sleeping easy and won't make any panicked decisions that may cost you in the long run.